SkylarPlayz348/Open-PS2-Loader/README.md

 ---

 ## What is This?:
-This is a port of [Jay-Jay-OPL](https://github.com/Jay-Jay-OPL)'s tweaks to "modern OPL.
+This is a port of [Jay-Jay-OPL](https://github.com/Jay-Jay-OPL)'s tweaks to "Modern OPL"

 I will try my best to keep the official OPL code up to date where possible.